masinde70/Patient-Selection-for-Diabetes-Drug/README.md

 ##  Dataset

-Expected Hospitalization Time Regression and Uncertainty Estimation Model: Utilizing a synthetic dataset(upsampled, denormalized, with line level augmentation) built off of the UCI Diabetes readmission dataset, students will build a regression model that predicts the expected days of hospitalization time and an uncertainty range estimation.
+Expected Hospitalization Time Regression and Uncertainty Estimation Model: Utilizing a synthetic dataset(upsampled, denormalized, with line level augmentation) built off of the UCI Diabetes readmission dataset, we will build a regression model that predicts the expected days of hospitalization time and an uncertainty range estimation.

 ### Project